rjkviegas/course/apprenticeship_module_outlines.md

     * [Codecademy (arrays and hashes)](https://www.codecademy.com/courses/learn-ruby/lessons/ruby-data-structures/exercises/creating-arrays)

-## Module 3: Test-Driven Development
+## Week 3: Test-Driven Development

 By the end of the module all developers can: